bet4a/d3wiki/Selections.md

 <a name="filter" href="#filter">#</a> selection.<b>filter</b>(<i>function</i>)

 Filters the selection, returning a new selection that contains only the elements for which the specified *function* returns true.
-As with other operators, the specified function is passed the current datum `d` and index `i`; the `this` context is the current DOM element.
+As with other operators, the specified function is passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
 Unlike the built-in array [[filter|https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Array/Filter]] method, the returned selection preserves the index of the original selection; thus, you can use the filter operator to apply other operators to a subset of elements, with affecting the associated data or index.

 <a name="map" href="#map">#</a> selection.<b>map</b>(<i>function</i>)

 Assigns new data to the current selection based on the current data.
-The specified *function* is invoked for each element in the current selection, being passed the current datum `d` and index `i`; the `this` context is the current DOM element.
+The specified *function* is invoked for each element in the current selection, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
 The return value of the function becomes the new data for the current DOM element, bound to `__data__`.
 This is conceptually similar to the built-in array [[map|https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Array/Map]] method, however this modifies the data bound to the current selection, rather than returning a new array.
 This operator has no effect on the index.

 <a name="sort" href="#sort">#</a> selection.<b>sort</b>(<i>comparator</i>)